andrew-nguyen/duty-officer-addon/README.md

 2. Run `gapps upload` to push your code to Google's servers
 3. Switch to the project within Google Chrome and continue testing from there:
    1. Create a new spreadsheet in Google Drive and rename it to something you can find
-   2. Go to your Apps Script project and select "Publish" -> "Test as Add-on"
+   2. Go to your Apps Script project and select "Run" -> "Test as Add-on"
    3. Under "Configure New Test", click "Select Doc"
    4. Click "Spreadsheets" and select the sheet you created earlier and click "Select"
    5. Click "Save"